jjwall/jjwall.github.io/writings/blog/2025/reclaiming-my-scottish-soul.md

 [Gif of William with Warpaint and Fire]

+If you would like Hollywood’s take on the legendary Scottish Rebellion against the English that transpired from the 1200s through the 1300s—please see Mel Gibson’s Braveheart and follow it up with Netflix’s Outlaw King

+{% include youtube.html id="wHpO9AG_dkE" %}

-If you would like Hollywood’s take on the legendary Scottish Rebellion against the English that transpired from the 1200s through the 1300s—please see Mel Gibson’s Braveheart and follow it up with Netflix’s The Rebel King.
-This movie track the events of Robert the Bruce picking up the torch after Sir William Wallace was captured, gutted, disemboweled, crucified and killed—famously declining to swear allegiance to the English Throne and instead swearing allegiance to “Freedom!” and freedom, alone.
+Outlaw King tracks the events of Robert the Bruce picking up the torch after Sir William Wallace was captured, gutted, disemboweled, crucified and killed—famously declining to swear allegiance to the English Throne and instead swearing allegiance to “Freedom!” and freedom, alone.

 William was truly, a Brave Heart.

+#### The Descent into Ancestral Flame
 As I’ve been on my own unique mytho-heroic Odyssey in my short lifetime thus far—I have always been drawn to my Celtic-Scottish roots.

 Grandpa dude always told the three of us Wallace boys that we were related to William Wallace.
 Yet, even as children—this was hard to believe.
 Like Jesus, I wondered—was William a real person?
 Or was he merely just a legend.